The Bulletin welcomes submissions where the final published length is

 Please keep the .tex file that precisely corresponds to the PDF version that you are submitting.
 If your paper is accepted, we will require that particular version of the .tex file.
 Please do not send the .tex file at this time.

-- Have a look at the list of Editorial Advisers and be prepared to select one whose mathematical interests are closest to the subject of your paper.
+- Have a look at the members of the Editorial Board and be prepared to select one whose mathematical interests are closest to the subject of your paper.

 You will be sent an acknowledgement immediately via email, confirming receipt of your submission.
 If you do not receive such an acknowledgement within 1 hour, please write to email@example.com.

 The London Mathematical Society has produced a Guide to Authors which gives an overview of the peer review process as it applies to the Bulletin, Journal, Proceedings and Transactions of the LMS.
 The guide, which is available here, covers common practices in peer review as well as specific procedures and explanations of the EditFlow paper management system.

 If you wish to upload a revision of a previously submitted article, please do not use the link above.
 Instead, use the status link contained in the email you received from us about your previous submission.
 If you cannot find the link, then write to us.

 The Editors prefer not to consider multiple versions of the same paper before a decision on the first version is sent, particularly if the changes are minor.
 If you have received a letter that firmly rejects your paper and does not mention that a resubmission would be considered, you would be advised to submit any revision of your paper to another journal.

 Papers should be submitted in English or French.

 Each paper must be submitted exclusively to one journal.